 About Qwest Communications International Inc.

 CenturyLink provides cyber links throughout the country on one of the longest fiber networks in the US.
 Historically a regional wireline local and long-distance telephone provider, it's connecting with the times by transforming into a broadband and network services provider for business, residential, and government clients.
-The company is the one of the largest US wireline telecom companies, with about 450,000 route miles of fiber optic cable globally, and it's the incumbent local carrier in about 35 states.
-It spends around $3.5 billion a year on capital projects to build out its network.
-In 2017, CenturyLink and Level 3 Communications merged in a $34 billion deal.
+The company is the one of the largest US wireline telecom companies, with about 450,000 route miles of fiber optic cable globally, and it's the incumbent local carrier in about 37 states.
+It spends approximately $3.6 billion a year on capital projects to build out its network.

 CenturyLink operates a terrestrial and subsea fiber optic long-haul network throughout North America, Europe, Latin America and Asia Pacific, which connects to its metropolitan fiber network operations.
-The company, based in Monroe, Louisiana, also provides telephone services as an incumbent local telephone company in more than 35 states.
+The company, based in Monroe, Louisiana, also provide services in over 60 countries, with most of the revenue being derived in the US.

 Sales and Marketing

-CenturyLink reaches business customers through offices in major and secondary markets in the US and bigger markets in the some 60 countries in which it operates.
-Marketing to residential customers includes direct sales representatives, inbound call centers, telemarketing, and third parties, including retailers, satellite television providers, and digital marketing firms.
+CenturyLink reaches business customers through offices in major and secondary markets in the US and bigger markets in some countries.
+Marketing to residential customers includes direct sales representatives, inbound call centers, telemarketing, and third parties, including retailers, satellite television providers, door to door sales agents, and digital marketing firms.
+It supports distribution with digital marketing, direct mail, bill inserts, newspaper and television advertising, website promotions, public relations activities and sponsorship of community events and sports venues.

 Monroe, LA 71203-2041